Trump Says He's Completed Written Answers For Mueller, But Not Turned Them In

 The president told reporters on Friday that he wrote the answers, not his lawyers, and that he did so "very easily."

-Trump said he suspected some of the questions were designed to be pitfalls and catch him in a "perjury trap" — to induce to him to lie about matters for which prosecutors might already have contradictory evidence.
+Trump said he suspected some of the questions were designed to be pitfalls and catch him in a "perjury trap" — to induce to him to lie about things for which prosecutors might already have contradictory evidence.

 "I'm sure they're tricked up," Trump said.
-Everyone has to be careful with questions designed "by people who probably have bad intentions," he also said.
+Witnesses must be careful with questions designed "by people who probably have bad intentions," he also said.

 Trump said that he just finished the questions but that he has not actually submitted them to the special counsel's office.
 Although its investigation is a "hoax," he said, Trump also said he's heard it will probably wrap up soon and that "I'm sure it would be fine."

-The special counsel's office and the Justice Department hadn't made any comment on Friday as Washington waited on tenterhooks for what could be the next milestone in the saga.
+The special counsel's office and the Justice Department hadn't made any comment on Friday as Washington waited on tenterhooks for the next milestone in the saga.

 Mueller's office is investigating whether anyone in Trump's campaign conspired with the Russians who attacked the 2016 presidential election.
 To that end, it has been negotiating for months with the White House over how, when and where Trump might address questions about his role in the matter.